sjl/.plan/README.markdown

 Building `st` on the new machine.
 The `README` only mentions "the X header files" as a dependency, which is a lie.
 You actually need `libx11-dev`, `libxft-dev`, and `libxext-dev`.

+## 2020-10-06

+Going back through the ARM book and doing some of the exercises.
+To help me check my answers, I extended CACL to support reading characters, added `char-code` and `code-char` commands, added `hex` and `bits` commands.

+Also started going through BIAL again, because now we're doing it for the book club at work.
+Maybe I'll actually finish this time.

+I keep going back and forth on whether it's worth making a special sequence class for DNA/RNA sequences while doing Rosalind.
+I poke around at it every time, but I don't think I have the time to truly do it right (yet), so for now I'm going to stick with vanilla strings.

+## 2020-10-07

+Finished chapter 1 of BIAL again.
+Took a little of my old code (mainly utilities) but mostly just wrote it from scratch.
+It was a good exercise.
+I feel a little rusty at Lisp though…